 MHO Characteristics

-Other functions of Distance protection relay include:
+Other functions of Distance protection relay

 Power Swing Blocking

 Distance protection relay operates by detection of impedance in its zone, and sometimes voltage and current in the system are disturbed by fault.
 System impedance also changes and if the impedance moves into the relay’s zone it will trip.
 To prevent this situation, the distance protection relay uses PSB.
 By detecting the rate of change of the impedance, the relay will know which one is a fault and which one is a power swing, and block itself from tripping.
+It may be noted that the slow and smooth change in impedance is due to power swing and sudden and sharp change is considered to be a fault.

 Fuse failure